nhaque11/Amplify-Project/README.md

 ## Project Description
  - The project is interesting to us because each one of us has played mini-games and apps on our phones that have at some point improved our critical thinking skills and our project will be the perfect opportunity to help people to practice and have fun while learning for an individual or even as a group.

   ### Features
   - For our group project, we have decided to develop a text/terminal based game that supports about 2-3 minigames for users to choose between.
-The games will include a guess the word option that requests users to have "x" amount of lives to guess the word displayed with a hint provided, a math game restricted to a set range of numbers (randomly generated) which allows users to choose between various modes that is (maybe timed) and keeps tab of score (highest score too) plus other pending features (start button), and if time allows, another minigame (pending idea).
+The games will include a guess the word option (ie wordle) that asks the user to guess the word within 6 tries and with proper (green, yellow, grey coloring) , a math game restricted to a set range of numbers (randomly generated) which allows users to choose between various modes that is (maybe timed) and keeps tab of score (highest score too) plus other pending features (start button), and if time allows, another minigame (pending idea).

   ### Tech Stack
  - C++ (as of right now)
  - Visual Studio Code
  - Git/Github